 The Samsung Galaxy Wearable app lets you toggle between noise cancelling and ambient sound modes, enable Bixby voice access, remap touch controls, choose from different EQ presets, and more.
 The Galaxy Labs section is where you’ll find experimental features like Gaming Mode (limited to Samsung handsets).
 The Samsung Galaxy Buds Pro can even detect when you’re in a conversation (via its voice pickup unit) and automatically enable ambient sound mode.
 You can choose the duration of this function through the Galaxy Wearable app.

 The Samsung Galaxy Buds Pro support smart assistant voice access, but it’s limited to Bixby.

-The Galaxy Buds Pro also support 360 audio mode through the Wearable app, which is limited to Samsung devices running One UI 3.1 or later.
+The Galaxy Buds Pro also supports 360 audio mode through the Wearable app, which is limited to Samsung devices running One UI 3.1 or later.
 Samsung 360 audio is just another surround sound standard that uses head tracking and verticality for audio processing.
-It’s a great feature for avid movie watchers, but only works with Dolby Atmos content.
+It’s a great feature for avid movie watchers but only works with Dolby Atmos content.